Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-cosmosdb-resources-portal.md

 [!INCLUDE [cosmosdb-delete-resource-group](../../includes/cosmos-db-delete-resource-group.md)]

-## <a name="next-steps"></a>Passos Seguintes
+## <a name="next-steps"></a>Passos seguintes

-Neste guia de início rápido, você aprendeu a criar uma conta de Azure Cosmos DB, criar um banco de dados e um contêiner usando o Data Explorer.
+In this quickstart, you learned how to create an Azure Cosmos DB account, create a database and container using the Data Explorer.
 Agora, pode importar dados adicionais para a sua conta do Azure Cosmos DB.

 > [!div class="nextstepaction"]
 > [Import data into Azure Cosmos DB](import-data.md) (Importar dados para o Azure Cosmos DB).